adjust/dev-docs/docs/react-native/recording/events.md

 ## Add callback parameters

-If you [register a callback URL](https://help.adjust.com/en/article/best-practices-callbacks) for your events in the Adjust dashboard, Adjust sends a GET request to your callback URL when the SDK measures an event.
+If you [register a callback URL](https://help.adjust.como/en/article/set-up-callbacks) in the Adjust dashboard, the SDK sends a GET request to your callback URL when it records an event.

 You can configure callback parameters to your servers.
 Once you configure parameters on an event, the SDK appends them to your [callback URL](https://help.adjust.com/en/article/raw-data-exports).
 You can use this information to analyze your users' in-app behavior with your BI system.